wout/rosetta/README.md

 ### Global lookup
 Looking up translations is done in two phases.
-The first phase happens at compile-time, where an object with all translations for a given key is fetched:
+The first phase happens at compile-time, where an object with all translations for a given key is fetched (hence *Rosetta*):

 ```cr
 name_translations = Rosetta.find("user.name")